mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 All signs were telling me it was time to launch, but until I sat down to write out my thinking, I never had to confront it.

-# Shut up and launch

-A strange thing happened once I decided that launching was my top priority.

-I estimated that it would take me about five days to complete all the tasks necessary for launch.
-The next day, I launched.

-I published my service to RapidAPI, the web's largest API marketplace, and I was ready to accept payments from customers.

-{% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="rapidapi-listing.png" alt="Screenshot of RapidAPI listing" fig_caption=fig_caption max_width="800px" img_link=true class="img-border" %}

 # This is critical, but it can wait

+I knew that launching was my top priority, and I had a list of tasks I needed to complete in order to ship.
+I estimated that I could launch in five days at the earliest.

-When I recognized my goal was "ship ASAP," many of the tasks that seemed necessary turned out to be things I could do post-launch.
+Then, a funny thing happened.
+Once I decided that my goal was "ship ASAP," many of the tasks that seemed necessary turned out to be things I could do post-launch.

-I kept a written list of all the tasks I had left before launch.
 When I made the decision to launch, I estimated that those tasks would take five days.
 But then I revisited them with the mindset of "ship ASAP."
 For each task, I asked myself whether it was absolutely critical for launch.
-I realized that I had several items that were "critical" for launch, but would also probably be okay if I completed them a day or two after launch.
+I realized that I had several items that were "critical," but would be okay if I completed them a day or two after launch.

 One example was my [terms of use](https://zestfuldata.com/terms-of-service) document.
 I knew I needed to have one, but what would happen if I launched without it?
 I'd perhaps be in poor position in the event of a legal dispute, what were the odds of me being sued within a few days of launch?
 The service handled recipe ingredients, so I couldn't imagine a situation where the stakes would be high enough that it would be worth someone's time to sue me.

-I launched my service with no explicit terms of service, then added them a few days later.
-It worked out fine; I garnered no lawsuits before or after.

-# The fear I didn't know was there
+# Shut up and launch

+When I decided to launch, I estimated that I had about five days of critical tasks left to complete.
+Then, I revisited my task list and treated everything with the same ruthless skepticism as I had with my terms of use document.
+For each task, I asked myself, "What would happen if I launched without this?"

+With this strategy, I completed my five-day task list in just a day.
+The next day, I published my service to RapidAPI, the web's largest API marketplace and began accepting payment from customers.

+{% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}

+{% include image.html file="rapidapi-listing.png" alt="Screenshot of RapidAPI listing" fig_caption=fig_caption max_width="800px" img_link=true class="img-border" %}

+# Stalling to avoid rejection

-While I was in my two months of limbo between being "done" and being "launched," a friend asked me if I was perhaps finding excuses to delay the launch because subconsciously I feared rejection.
-The thought had occurred to me, but I wrote it off.
-I worked for six months as a salesman, where I heard "no" 50 times per day.
-I became numb to it, so why would I fear it now?
+While I was in my two months of limbo between "done" and "launched," a friend asked me if I was stalling subconsciously.
+"Do you think you're putting off the launch because it's scary to show the product to people?"

+The thought had occurred to me, but I quickly dismissed it.
+I used to work in sales, cold calling customers and hearing "no" 40 times per day.
+I wasn't afraid of rejection.
+If I learned anything from that job, it was to not take "no" personally and remain persistent.

+Besides, I was already talking to customers.
+Prior to launch, I wrote about the project [on this blog](/since-quitting/#new-project-ingredient-parsing-as-a-service) and on Twitter.
+Why would I do that if I was afraid of showing off my work?

+The day I launched, I sat down to write my first cold pitch: an email to a recipe app developer I'd never spoken with before telling them about my service and making the case that they should integrate it into their app.

+I sat staring at a blank email for half an hour struggling to think of what to write.
+I had explained what my service did dozens of times at this point, but none of those explanations seemed appropriate in this case.
+Every time I thought of a line to write, I imagined the customer replying, "Why is that worth what you're charging?" and froze up.

+Uh oh.
+This *was* scary.

+# A different type of rejection

+I thought I was already talking to customers, but everyone I was talking to were people who were already warm to me.
+They were people who were already interested in my work from the blog or Twitter and were interested enough to reach out to me.

+Reaching out to customers was really where the rubber met the road.
+If my service doesn't clearly increase their profits, it's not useful.

 When I sat down to write my first cold email to a potential customer, I realized I *was* scared.
 It wasn't at all like when I was a salesman.
 I was selling my own product rather than something I was hired by someone else to sell.
 I wasn't afraid of hearing "no," but I was afraid of the customer thinking, "Is that the best you can do?"
 Because I want to say, "If you think the website looks stupid, it's just because it's a prototype and it will look better once you give me money and justify the product's existence!"
 But that's not something I imagine customers are excited to read.